Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Installation

-The table below provides an overview of options for how to install the software.
+This table summarizes the various installation options available for each software tool, highlighting whether:

-- Can the software be installed locally so that data and labeling decisions are only stored on the user's device (yes/no)?
+- The software can be installed locally, ensuring that data and labeling decisions are only stored on the user's device (yes/no)?
-- Is the software installable on a server (yes/no)?
+- The software can be installed on a server (yes/no)?
-- Is the software available as online service (software as a service - SAAS; yes/no; provide a link to the registration page)?
+- The software is available as an online service (Software as a Service - SAAS; yes/no; provide a link to the registration page)?

 |                    Software                    |       Local        |       Server       |                                             Online Service                                              |
 |:----------------------------------------------:|:------------------:|:------------------:|:-------------------------------------------------------------------------------------------------------:|